glenzlaoshi/getting_and_cleaning_data_project/CodeBook.md

 - angle(): Angle between to vectors.

 ## Summary Choices
-No variables were excluded; after merging the "test" and "train" datasets for 'x' and 'y' dimensions, averages (mean) of each variable was calculated for each subject
+Measurements based upon mean and standard deviation are selected after merging the "test" and "train" datasets for 'x' and 'y' dimensions.
+Finally, averages (mean) of each variable are calculated for each subject
 ## Study Design
 Data was obtained from the "Human Activity Recognition Using Smartphones Dataset".
 As per the README:
 > The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.